Mjz86/C_colon/mcc.md

 * note :
- the `sfloatN_t` variants might not follow certain expected axioms associated with real numbers, because they must not have their deterministic behavior removed. also, having certain things count as contract violation and defined behavior( for example an overflow) would make these math axioms hard to use as optimization, so, dont expect a code section without `unsafe(contract-UB)` to allow these.
+ the `sfloatN_t` variants might not follow certain expected axioms associated with real numbers, because they must not have their deterministic behavior removed. also, having certain things count as contract violation and defined behavior( for example an overflow) would make these math axioms hard to use as optimization, so, do not expect a code section without `unsafe(contract-UB)` to allow these.